tomsWebConsulting/twcsl/Page/Store/Store Page Commerce Elements Hide/README.md

 * Options

-  * Store Page Specific
+  * Page Specific

-    * This option will be the one most will want to use if you have only a single store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[store page commerce elements hide.html][5]** to Store Settings > Advanced > Page Header Code Injection for the store page.
-      Please see [Per-page code injection][6].
-Read the code for any instructions within.
+      Refer to [Per-page code injection][6] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[store page commerce elements hide.css][7]** to Website > Pages > Website Tools > Custom CSS.

-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation